The United States real estate sales and brokerage market size has a revenue of $236.64 billion, growing at a CAGR of 2.2% over the last five years.

 - Optimize images and videos: Use crisp videos and images to increase your properties’ visual appeal.
 Take quality pictures from multiple angles to showcase your listings from every angle.

-- Share listings on other sites: Widen your scope beyond your real estate website and social media pages.
-Showcase your investment properties and services on the top real estate listing websites such as Realtor.com, Zillow, and Trulia.
+- Share listings on other sites: Expand your reach beyond your real estate website and social media pages.
+Showcase your investment properties and services on the top real estate listing websites, such as Realtor.com, Zillow, and Trulia.

 - Use email marketing: Build an email list to reach out to people who showed an interest in any of your listings online.
 Email marketing helps keep you on top of your potential customers’ minds.
 Using it, you can reach them regularly to move them down your sales funnel towards the conversion stage.
 Email lists are also a great way to engage your potential clients.